eoinkelly/notes/rails/raw-sql/index.md

 pg_result = ActiveRecord::Base.connection.execute(sql)

+# do stuff with pg_result here, maybe print it, maybe insert a pry statement to work with it interactively

 end_ts = Time.zone.now

 # you don't **need** to do this in this script but it's a good habit to get